Fs00/Win10BloatRemover/README.md

 Unless otherwise specified, operations are applied to all users in the system.
 However, some of them (in particular *Disable suggestions, cloud content and feedback requests* and *Tweak settings for privacy*) can not be fully applied to other users that have been created *before* those operations have been run, due to how user registry hives work.
 Therefore, in order to have the maximum effect, it is recommended to **run this tool before creating any other user in the system.**

+It is also highly recommended to **re-run the operations every time a Windows feature update is installed** (especially if Windows Upgrade Assistant is used), since all system services and some default settings get restored by the upgrade process.

 👉 **Head to [Releases](https://github.com/Fs00/Win10BloatRemover/releases) to download the latest version.**